DougBurke/chandraobs/notes/display.md

 (provide nice top-level views), but is there a place for some form of faceted browser?

+ - when viewing a proposal, can use the jointwith field to determine whether this is an "outside" proposal - e.g.
+   /proposal/15700897 is a HST proposal which asked for joint Chandra time.

+ - Can I use the matched name for an observation as the search label in the scheduel view, so that it will group the same object together?
+It would likely require adding in extra DB queries in makeSchedule.

+ - is it worth adding views of cycle and the various constrained observations, as well as the TOO field?

+   Would these be standard schedule views, or something different (e.g. a "facet" for the calendar view for cycle)?

  - now that I list exposure time for each constellation at /search/constellation/, I wonder if it would make sense to create a sky map color-coded by exposure time.

+   There are issues with the current display over what is the correct inside for a polygon on a sphere.

  - map Chandra proposal abstracts to the Unified Astronomy Thesaurus, so that can use this as a selector, as is